dalefugier/VectorizeOld/README.md

 # Vectorize
-Vectorize is an free, open source image tracing plug-in for Rhino.
+Vectorize is a free, open source image tracing plug-in for Rhino.

 ### Overview